developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxPowerManager/index.md

 **2. Device Reboot:**

-Device Reboot feature restarts the Symbol device from the app itself.
+Device Reboot feature restarts the Zebra device from the app itself.

 **3. OS Update:**

-This Power Manager feature allows you to update the operating system of your Symbol Android device.
+This Power Manager feature allows you to update the operating system of your Zebra Android device.
 The user needs to provide path of update package (zip file) that resides in the device's external SD Card.
 Based on the package (zip file), the user can perform following operations using OS Update feature:

    > Note: Copy the update package to external SD Card in order to make update OS work.
 If you copy update package to the internal SD card of the device, the OS Update feature won't work.

 * **Enterprise Reset:** Resets the device data except MX Enterprise Packages.
 * **Factory Reset:** Resets the device data.
 * **Full Device Wipe:** Performs a full device wipe.
-Supported on Symbol devices with KitKat version.
+Supported on Zebra devices with KitKat version.
 * **OS Upgrade:** Upgrades/Downgrades device's Operating System.

 In this tutorial, We would be implementing all three features of Power Manager to understand how they work.